The Badur Foundation

 What They Fund:

-- Grassroots organizations providing sustained, holistic support to marginalized communities
+- Grassroots organisations providing sustained, holistic support to marginalized communities

 - Social enterprises tackling poverty and inequality through local reinvestment